 What about hiring privately?
 The disadvantage of hiring privately is that you usually don’t really know who is coming into your house or what their background might be.
 Also, caregivers have lives too and things happen that sometimes prevent them from working.
 Whether it’s a sick child or car trouble or anything else, it would be important to have a backup plan for those instances where your private caregiver can’t make it.
 If you use an agency, the agency is responsible for getting a replacement there if the regular caregiver can’t make it.
 Also, there is a question of whether someone working for you privately is your employee or a contractor.
 Most people hiring privately believe they are using contractors.
 However, if you understand the definition of contractors versus employees, I believe families using private caregivers in their home are employing those caregivers and the caregivers are not independent contractors.
 Probably the biggest issue with hiring private caregivers is dealing with injuries.
 If the caregiver is injured in your home it will be your responsibility to pay for medical treatment for the care-giver.
 Given the nature of in-home care, lots of bending and lifting, workplace in-juries are common amongst caregivers.

 These are some of the things to think about when searching for in-home care.
-Again, no one solution works everyone.
-If you need help figuring out what will work best for your family, don’t hesitate to contact me, The Senior Care Expert.
+Again, no one solution works for everyone.